ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Real-World Experiments Details

+We adopt a teacher-student distillation pipeline to transfer policies trained in simulation to real-world visuomotor control.
+First, we train a privileged state-based teacher policy in simulation with domain randomization.
+We then roll out the teacher policy to collect 1,000 successful trajectories with randomly sampled target objects.
+These trajectories are used to train a visuomotor policy via behavior cloning.

+The student policy receives proprioceptive observations and point cloud observations as input, and predicts the same action space as the teacher policy.
+Supervision is provided using an L1 loss between the predicted student actions and the teacher actions.

-For real-world deployment, we reconstruct point clouds from two RGB-D cameras to mitigate occlusions.
-For each camera $c$, depth pixels are back-projected into a camera-frame point cloud using the camera intrinsics, then transformed into the robot base frame using calibrated extrinsics.
-Points from all views are subsequently concatenated.
-We then apply a fixed axis-aligned workspace crop and remove invalid depth points.
-Finally, the fused point cloud is downsampled to a fixed size using farthest point sampling (FPS) without replacement.
+For visual observations, we reconstruct point clouds from two RealSense D435 RGB-D cameras to improve robustness against occlusions.
+For each camera $c$, depth pixels are back-projected into a camera-frame point cloud using the camera intrinsics and transformed into the robot base frame using calibrated extrinsics.
+Point clouds from all camera views are then concatenated, followed by a fixed workspace crop and removal of invalid depth points.
+Finally, we apply farthest point sampling (FPS) without replacement to downsample the fused point cloud to a fixed size.
 A comparison between the reconstructed point clouds in simulation and in the real world is shown in Fig.~\ref{fig:real_sim_pcd_obs}.

-To provide target awareness, we apply SAM2~\cite{ravi2024sam2} on the RGB streams to obtain per-view target masks.
-Each point is augmented with a binary mask indicator and represented as a 4D vector $(x,y,z,m)$, where $m \in \{0,1\}$ indicates whether the point belongs to the target.
-The masked point cloud is processed by a PointNet encoder~\cite{Qi2016PointNet} to extract a permutation-invariant feature, which is concatenated with the proprioceptive observations and fed into the student policy.
-The student policy takes a two-step observation history as input.
+To identify the target object, we apply SAM2~\cite{ravi2024sam2} to the RGB streams and obtain per-view object masks.
+Each point is augmented with a binary mask indicator and represented as a 4D vector $(x,y,z,m)$, where $m \in \{0,1\}$ denotes whether the point belongs to the target object.
+The masked point cloud is processed by a PointNet encoder~\cite{Qi2016PointNet} to extract a permutation-invariant feature representation, which is concatenated with proprioceptive observations before being fed into the policy network.

+The student policy uses a two-step observation history as input.
 The complete observation space is summarized in Table~\ref{table:appendix:student_obs}.
-The action space is identical to the teacher policy, consisting of relative commands for a 6-DoF end-effector and 16 hand joints.
+The action space is identical to that of the teacher policy, consisting of relative commands for a 6-DoF end-effector and 16 hand joints.

-We use the teacher policies as oracles to provide supervision for student training.
-We roll out the teacher policy to collect 1,000 successful trajectories with randomly sampled target objects.
-The student policy is then trained via behavior cloning to predict the teacher’s actions from proprioceptive inputs and point cloud observations, using an L1 loss between the predicted actions and the teacher actions.
-The real-world execution of the distilled student policy is shown in Fig.~\ref{fig:real_world_deploy}.